ML2Health/ML2ClinicalTrials/AI4Trial/README.md

 ## Download

-Download the relevant supporting documents in the [link](https://zjueducn-my.sharepoint.com/:f:/g/personal/yaojunhu_zju_edu_cn/EsgIPd3QyjVMipw6tkPv3hoBRk83HqO4X_laZhf6nD87IA?e=0O8fFi).
+Download the relevant supporting documents in the [link](https://zjueducn-my.sharepoint.com/:f:/g/personal/yaojunhu_zju_edu_cn/EsgIPd3QyjVMipw6tkPv3hoBRk83HqO4X_laZhf6nD87IA?e=0O8fFi) and put them in ```data/```.

+## Trialbench

+This reposity load Trialbench from [Huggingface](https://huggingface.co/datasets/ML2Healthcare/ClinicalTrialDataset).
+To quickly understand the data, we also provide some toy samples in [Trialbench]()

 ## 💻 Usage